grondag/grondag.github.io/Course Correction Feb 2022.md

 With the vram.io domain and maven repo already created, some of the infrastructure is in place, and I'm happy to continue hosting these projects, for now, if that remains useful to their new owners.

-So, do you want to carry the torch for Tress Do No Float or Exotic Blocks?
+So, do you want to carry the torch for Tress Do Not Float or Exotic Blocks?
 Do you want to take FREX or Canvas to the next level?
 If so, my DM's are open - let's talk.
 I'd be gratified to see them continue without me.

 # Conclusion